Sheep-y/Modnix/DESIGN_DOC.md

 ```
 {
     /** Mod Specification, affects mod loading. */
-    "Id": "info.mod.refined.demo", /* Default to GUID of assembly, and fallback to file name. */
+    "Id": "info.mod.refined.demo", /* Default to GUID of assembly, and fallback to file name.
+Non-alphanumeric are discarded. */
     "Version": "1.2.3.4",         /* Must be version parse-able, i.e. 1 to 4 integers. */

     /** Information for mod users; does not affect mod loading. */